 St Stephen's Uniting Church (formerly Presbyterian)

-197 Macquarie Street
+197 Macquarie Street, Sydney

-Hill, Norman & Beard 1934 (3/44 electric with several prepared for stops)
+Hill, Norman & Beard 1934 (3/60 electro-pneumatic)

 Click here for the church's website www.ssms.org.au